⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Amazon Web Services (AWS)

-Offers Amazon Redshift, a cloud data warehouse, and a suite of related data analytics services.
+Offers Amazon Redshift, a cloud data warehouse, and a suite of complementary data services within its broader cloud ecosystem.

 Microsoft Azure